 Blueberry butter makes a wonderful gift

-This year, I made this blueberry butter and put it in cute 4 oz. mason jars for my neighbors.
+A few years ago, I made this blueberry butter and put it in cute 4 oz. mason jars for my neighbors.
 I threw a cute gift tag on it and dropped it off at each of their houses.
 To say they were thrilled would be an understatement.
-Neither of my three neighbors had ever heard of blueberry butter – I told them that they were quite possibly missing the best thing since sliced bread.
+Neither of my three neighbors had ever heard of blueberry butter.
+I told them that they were quite possibly missing the best thing since sliced bread.

 One of my neighbors told me they were going to hit up google for the recipe.. but you know me.
 I’m always one to help someone out with a recipe.
 So I gave her the web address of this pretty amazing blog I know about. 😉

-So while there are a lot of slow cooker recipes that I truly love, this one seems to be the biggest go-getter – at least for 2019.
+So while there are a lot of slow cooker recipes that I truly love, this one seems to be the biggest go-getter.
 It’s also a favorite with my kids as well – with no slowing down.

 Homemade Slow Cooker Blueberry Butter